-- 1. Take a broad holistic view of health research, including the physical and mental health and wellbeing, and social outcomes of veterans and/or their families - Health is more than the absence of disease, and includes physical and mental health and wellbeing, and social outcomes (such as employment outcomes and family wellbeing). - 2.
-Focus on research that aims to benefit the health of veterans and/or their families by informing policy and practice - Research should have the potential to have a meaningful impact on policy or practice. - A knowledge translation strategy should be included in any funding proposal. - 3.
-Focus on contemporary veterans (from the 1990 Gulf War onwards) Note for this 2018 call for research proposals the focus is Viet Nam veterans and health. - Substantial research has already been carried out on earlier cohorts of veterans.
+1. Take a broad holistic view of health research, including the physical and mental health and wellbeing, and social outcomes of veterans and/or their families

+• Health is more than the absence of disease, and includes physical and mental health and wellbeing, and social outcomes (such as employment outcomes and family wellbeing).

+2. Focus on research that aims to benefit the health of veterans and/or their families by informing policy and practice

+- Research should have the potential to have a meaningful impact on policy or practice. - A knowledge translation strategy should be included in any funding proposal.

+3. Focus on contemporary veterans (from the 1990 Gulf War onwards)

+- Substantial research has already been carried out on earlier cohorts of veterans.
 A focus on contemporary veterans (from the 1990 Gulf War onwards) will help to identify emerging health risks. - Research projects could include the whole contemporary cohort or particular deployments or sub-sets of the cohort.

-While the Guiding Principles do specify that research should focus on contemporary veterans, in this specific instance the Panel is instead looking for a focus on Viet Nam veterans.
-However, any research proposals could also find links to impacts on contemporary veterans.